ovh/docs/pages/platform/public-cloud/apps_first_steps/guide.en-gb.md

 3. Log in using the username and password returned by the API.
 4. Once logged in, Plesk will ask you to provide:
 a) Your contact information
-b) Set a new password for the "admin" user which you will use for login on the Plesk panel
+b) A new password for the "admin" user which you will use for login on the Plesk panel
-c) License information*
+c) Licence information*
-d) Read and accept their end-user license agreement
+d) Read and accept their end-user licence agreement

 No further steps are necessary to complete the first configuration of this application.

 > [!faq]
 >
-> Where is my license for Plesk?
+> Where is my licence for Plesk?
->> OVHcloud at the moment does not provide any licensing for public cloud servers other than Windows licensing.
-Customers must purchase license from a 3rd party vendor for Plesk.
+>> OVHcloud at the moment does not provide any licensing for Public Cloud servers other than Windows licensing.
+Customers must purchase a licence from a third party vendor for Plesk.
 For this we recommend Plesk directly.

 ### Virtualmin